Frequently Asked Questions

 Have questions about the ELF and Organic Transit?
 If you don’t find your answer, ask us at Sales@organictransit.com

 We’ve been busy in the ELF workshop, behind Santa’s back!
-Coming soon…super fat rear tire, optional doors, rear jump seat, hemp seat covers, front suspension, wireless front/rear camera, 8 speed SRAM rear hub, 11 speed electronic shifting, integrated navigation/charge state app.
+Coming soon…super fat rear tire, optional doors, rear jump seat, hemp seat covers, wireless front/rear camera, Bluetooth speaker system, automatic shifting, full hydraulic brakes, integrated navigation/charge state app.
 We’d tell you more, but we like to keep a few surprises to ourselves…we’re funny that way.

-We have shipped vehicles to Australia, UK and the EU but it’s not simple.
-The freight is costly and takes a while but we’re willing to work with you.
-Our plans are to be building ELFs in all regions where they’re being sold.
+We have shipped vehicles to Australia, Germany, the Netherlands, but it’s not simple.
+Our plans are to build ELFs in all regions where they’re being sold.